-Crude oil is imported through a 36” pipeline that runs from a Single Buoy Mooring to a crude oil transfer terminal.
+ConocoPhillips (CoP) import crude oil through a 36” pipeline that runs from a Single Buoy Mooring (SBM) located in the Humber Estuary to a crude oil transfer terminal at Tetney.
 The pipeline was originally installed and commissioned in 1971.
-The pipeline runs from the terminal through flat agricultural land, through an environmentally sensitive salt marsh, under the sands and seabed to a pipeline end manifold located below the Single Buoy Mooring.
+The pipeline runs from the terminal through flat agricultural land, over the seawall, through an environmentally sensitive salt marsh, under the Tetney High sands and the seabed to a pipeline end manifold (PLEM) located below the SBM.

-Following pipeline integrity surveys, a requirement to replace a section of the pipeline was identified.
-PDi were engaged to undertake a feasibility study to investigate the replacement and decommissioning of the existing pipeline.
+CoP have identified a requirement to replace a section of the pipeline following pipeline integrity surveys and on this basis engaged PDi to undertake a feasibility study to investigate the replacement and decommissioning of the existing pipeline

 The purpose of the feasibility study was to review the environmental, planning and consents required to progress the project, identify the construction options and to develop schedule and cost estimates for each scenario to replace and decommission a section of the Crude Import Pipeline.